 - Introduced diseases

-- Increased invasive plant species
+- Increased invasive plant species that out compete natives

 - A reduction of native plant habitats across 40 million acres in the U.S. due to land use alterations